stichting shirati logo horizontaal

 Healthy Hearts Project

-The detection of patients with cardiovascular diseases before they become seriously ill
+Identifying patients with cardiovascular disease before they become seriously ill.

 Schistosomiasis outreach Shirati